-- 5.1.1 Connect a ground strap or cable (minimum of a 4 GA. wire) from the negative battery terminal to the chassis (frame). - 5.1.2 Connect a ground strap from the engine to the chassis (frame).
-DO NOT RELY UPON THE MOTOR MOUNTS TO MAKE THIS CONNECTION. - 5.1.3 Connect a ground strap from the engine to the body.
+- 5.1.1 Connect a ground strap or cable (minimum of a 2-gauge wire) from the negative battery terminal to the automobile chassis (frame). - 5.1.2 Connect a ground strap from the engine to the chassis (frame).
+DO NOT RELY UPON THE ENGINE MOUNTS TO MAKE THIS CONNECTION. - 5.1.3 Connect a ground strap from the engine to the body.

-5.2 Rough Installation
+5.2 ROUGH INSTALLATION

-CAUTION: Disconnect the battery power from your vehicle by removing the negative battery cable from the battery.
+CAUTION: Disconnect the power from your vehicle by removing the negative cable from the battery.

-Note: Make no wire connection or permanent mounting of any kind at this time.
+Note: Make no wire connections or permanent mounting of any kind at this time.

-5.2.1 Position the computer in its intended location.

-- 5.2.2 Drill a 1 5/8" hole in the firewall near the computer for the engine group wires to pass through. - 5.2.3 Route the engine group section through the hole.
-Push the grommet (already installed on the harness) into the hole until it is seated. - 5.2.4 Route the dash section group to the driver's side of the car. - 5.2.5 Route the fuse block and relays to the area where they will be mounted.
+- 5.2.1 Position the computer, fuse block, relays and sensors in their intended locations - 5.2.2 Drill a 1-5/8" hole for the firewall grommet near the computer for the engine group and tail section to pass through. - 5.2.3 Route the engine group and tail section through the hole.
+Push the grommet (already installed on the harness) into the hole until it is seated. - 5.2.4 Route the dash group over to its intended location.

-5.3 Harness Attachment
+5.3 HARNESS ATTACHMENT